Database Application Developer

 - Applicants must have ONE of the following:

-- A degree or diploma in a non-computer field + 2 yrs IT experience;
+- A degree or postsecondary diploma in a non–computer field, +2 yrs IT experience with relevant résumé and references; OR

-- A degree or diploma in a non-computer field and completion of IT programming courses.
+- A degree or postsecondary diploma in a non–computer field and completion of IT programming courses; OR

-- A home PC or laptop and ISP are highly recommended.
+- Although not required for admission, a home PC or laptop and ISP are recommended for your success in the program.

 Specialize in Database development and give yourself a career advantage.
 Graduates of our intensive Database Application Developer graduate certificate program work as Database developers, Database web programmers, Database programmers and Web developers.